noncent/instagram-data-scraper/README.md

 ---
 ### Request:
-This application/Code/Script is provided by free of cost and for learning purpose that's how we can scrape a website html source code.
+This application/Code/Script is provided free of cost and for learning purpose that's how we can scrape a website HTML source code.
 It is not intended to harm anyone or to make any illegal use.
-Kindly, respect user's privacy and other peoples effort.
+Kindly, respect the user's privacy and other peoples effort.
 Do not try to intent break anything.
 This World is Beautiful...
 More Then We thought :)

 ---
 ### List Of Contributors: